luisgflores/bleacher/README.md

 ## Installation

 - Install [Docker](https://www.docker.com/products/docker-desktop).
-(Also take a look at [How can I use Docker without sudo](https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo) if you're on Linux.)
+(Also take a look at [How can I use Docker without sudo](https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo) if you're using Linux.)
 - Install the bleacher gem from this repository.

 ```bash